TSLX

 Risk

-Sixth Street Specialty Lending, Inc. presents elevated risk with concerns around leverage or financial stability.
+Sixth Street Specialty Lending, Inc. has some risk factors including moderate leverage or solvency concerns.

 Total debt relative to shareholder equity.